Indiana Battery Attorneys

 A battery charge can be serious, even life-altering.
 When it involves serious injury or even death, there is no question that an experienced defense attorney is required.
 However, even people charged with less severe offenses need and deserve an experienced and qualified defense team.
 Too often, people make the mistake of thinking that because someone wasn’t seriously hurt, the consequences can’t be that bad.
 That is a common and unfortunate misconception.
 Prosecutors are not taking the situation lightly and are aggressively pushing for significant consequences.

 Don’t fall into the trap of underestimating the severity of the charges against you or hoping that they will go away because the incident “wasn’t that bad.”
 If you have been charged with battery, you need immediate and skilled legal representation.
-Having a lawyer on your side isn’t admitting fault.
+Having a battery defense attorney on your side isn’t admitting fault.
 It is admitting that you need help protecting yourself, your family, and your reputation.

 Your life is on the line.
 Put your trust in a defense team that has a reputation for building strong and strategic defense strategies.
 At The Criminal Defense Team, we pride ourselves on being there for our clients and working with them to craft a compelling and effective legal defense based on the circumstances of their situation.
 You deserve quality legal representation, and The Criminal Defense Team is ready and willing to help.

-Our team of Board Certified* lawyers is uniquely qualified to protect your freedom and interests.
+Our team of Indiana battery defense lawyers is Board Certified* and uniquely qualified to protect your freedom and interests.
 We believe in taking swift, aggressive action to out-maneuver the prosecution and build a strong defense.
 We’ve done it for thousands of clients and we can do it for you.

 We defend clients in Hamilton County, Marion County, Johnson County, Hancock County, Shelby County, Boone County, Hendricks County and counties throughout Indiana.
 We can help you as well.